The-Full-Stuck-Developers/full-stuck-developers-3rd-semester/README.md

 **Environment Variables:**
 - `VITE_API_BASE_URL` - API base URL for production

+### Database
+** For the production database we are using the Neon DB platform for serverless Postgres hosting.

 ### CI/CD

 GitHub Actions workflows:
-- `.github/workflows/format.yml` - Code formatting check
+- `.github/workflows/format.yml` - Code formatting (only setup for client at the time)
-- `.github/workflows/ci-tests.yml` - Continuous integration tests
+- `.github/workflows/ci-tests.yml` - Continuous integration tests (only the api has working tests)

 ## Additional Notes